Think your area is too cold for avocados? Maybe not.

 –Fanick Garden Center and Nursery, San Antonio, Texas

 –A Natural Farm, Howie-in-the-Hills, Florida

 –My own nursery.
-I have ‘Del Rio’ avocado plants available, 3 gal size, for $65, own-root plants (cutting-grown, not grafted).
-Also have grafted ‘Opal’/’Lila’ avos for $40.
+I sometimes have ‘Del Rio’ avocado plants available, 3 gal size, for $65, own-root plants (cutting-grown, not grafted).
 No shipping, local sales only by appointment at my nursery in Citra (between Gainesville & Ocala).
 Contact me to set a time to visit the nursery.

 If you know of any other nurseries which sell cold-hardy avocado plants, let me know and I’ll add them to this list.
 That includes nurseries outside the US.